 Advertising contract periods and page views are guaranteed for many of the Group's products, with advertising fees based on those two parameters.
-Failure to attain the number of required page views due to problems with the Internet connection environment or to similar problems could obligate the Group to extend advertising contract periods or to devise some other type of compensation, which could negatively impact the Group's advertising revenues.
+Failure to attain the number of required page views due to problems with the Internet connection environment or to similar problems could obligate the Group to extend advertising contract periods or to devise some other type of compensation, which could negatively impact Group advertising revenues.

 Moreover, the Group might fail to provide services that meet the needs of certain advertisers, which could result in reduced demand from those advertisers.
-This could negatively impact the Group's advertising revenues.
+This could negatively impact Group advertising revenues.